luckyfrappe/groundwork/TESTING.md

 Bug 2 – Security risk with innerHTML:
 Whyle manual testing i experienced weird outcome by testing different characters inserted into Worksite name and found out that:
 Displaying user input via innerHTML can execute HTML/JS Cross-Site Scripting (XSS) which is a potential security risk.
 Need refactoring all the user inputs, out of scope for MVP project.

+- The Problem
+Clicking the accordion button triggered an error because the browser's form validator was trying to focus on a required input named 'siteArea' or other services that was not visible.
+Furthermore, this validation also caused the view to jump to the required consent button on the final page.
+This happened because:

+The querySelectorAll('[required]') method was too broad, selecting invisible inputs and even buttons.

+Button clicks, especially on a form, were triggering the browser's default validation and submission behavior.

+The Fix
+The issue was resolved by two key changes to the JavaScript code:

+Refined Field Selection: The requiredFields selector was made more specific to target only form inputs (<input>, <select>, <textarea>) with the required attribute.
+This prevents the validation from checking non-input elements like the accordion buttons.

+Prevented Default Actions: The event.preventDefault() method was added to the click listeners for both the accordion buttons and the next button.
+This explicitly stops the browser's default validation and submission actions, giving full control over the form's flow to your custom JavaScript logic.